zcdong/Devguide/book/uavcan-node-firmware.md

 ## Zubax GNSS

-Please refer to the project page at <https://github.com/Zubax/zubax_gnss> to learn how to build and flash the firmware.
+Please refer to the [project page](https://github.com/Zubax/zubax_gnss) to learn how to build and flash the firmware.
 Zubax GNSS comes with a UAVCAN-capable bootloader, so its firmware can be updated in a uniform fashion via UAVCAN as described below.

 ## Firmware Installation on the Autopilot